← Back to Blog

 How does Claude for Excel work?.

 The add-in reads your full workbook context when you open it, including formula structures, cross-tab references, and named ranges.
 When you ask a question or request a change, Claude works through the model, shows you a diff of every change it plans to make, and waits for your review before writing anything to the sheet.
-Transparency is the core design principle.

 Formula understanding and cell citations.